1989 Dodge Diplomat sedan

 Options included a removable glass sunroof ($315), a rear window defroster ($132), a rear cargo area tonneau cover ($69), air conditioning ($643), and two upmarket stereos.
 A $779 Sun/Sound/Shade Discount Package included the sunroof, an AM/FM Premium stereo with cassette, and black rear deck window louvers.

-Dodge produced 7,709 Shelby Chargers for the 1985 model year, making that year the second highest production of the five years the model was available.
+Dodge produced 7,709 Shelby Chargers for the 1985 model year, making that year the second-highest production of the five years the model was available.
 After 1987, the front-wheel-drive Charger would be gone, replaced by the Shadow.

-The View From 2022
+The View From 2025

 Shelby Chargers have their followers as a part of Dodge’s storied high-performance history.
 They are sometimes available in the Hemmings Motor News classifieds, on eBay Motors, and at online auctions such as Bring a Trailer that cater to the eighties car market.
+As I update this blog post in April 2025, there’s a Burgundy/Silver 1987 Shelby Charger with a gray interior and 51,000 miles for sale on Hemmings, asking $12,400.

 Make mine Santa Fe Blue Metallic, please.
 That also gets me the silver stripe.